What is Brazilian Jiu-Jitsu?

 Who teaches the classes?

-Currently, we’re delighted to have second-degree black belt Rafael Ribeiro (right) teaching our classes.
+Currently, we’re delighted to have third-degree black belt Rafael Ribeiro (right) teaching our classes.
 Rafa has been training BJJ for nineteen years and is also an international referee.
 He’s about as legit as they come.

 What kind of BJJ do you teach?